MaliErdgn/MaliErdgn/README.md

 - Hi, Im Mehmet Ali Erdoğan.
 Im a 2nd computer engineering student that is currently trying to do projects to get better at coding.
-- I'm interested in game developement.
-I hope to become the best developer I could ever be.
-- I currently am working on python AI projects and website building.
+- I currently am working on python projects and website building.
 - I can collaborate on any kind of project that doesn't require a high level knowledge
 - You can contact me via malierdgnn@gmail.com